|

 When we

-wonders that come along with friendship, we get all that, plus all the
+wonders that come along with friendship, we get all the surprises friendship

 Friendship is the most valued